Nalin-Angrish/Udan-Khatola/README.md

   - `Gyrosensor.h`: Abstraction layer for using the MPU6050 Accelerometer/Gyroscope module.
   - `Kalman.h`: The kalman filter.
   - `PID.h`: Custom implementation of PID Controller.
+  - `RFController.h`: Abstraction layer for reading and interpreting controller signals.
 - `model`:
   - `Model.blend`: Blender model for the skeletal structure of our RC Plane design.
   - `Model.png`: A rendered image of the design.